awsdocs/amazon-cloudwatch-user-guide/doc_source/example_cloudwatch_Usage_MetricsAlarms_section.md

 # Manage CloudWatch metrics and alarms using an AWS SDK<a name="example_cloudwatch_Usage_MetricsAlarms_section"></a>

 The following code example shows how to:
-+ Create an alarm that watches a metric\.
++ Create an alarm to watch a CloudWatch metric\.
-+ Put data into a CloudWatch metric and trigger the alarm\.
++ Put data into a metric and trigger the alarm\.
 + Get data from the alarm\.
 + Delete the alarm\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 ------
 #### [ Python ]

 **SDK for Python \(Boto3\)**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/cloudwatch#code-examples)\.
 Create a class that wraps CloudWatch operations\.

 ```